Emrul-Hasan-Emon/Java-Code-Convention/README.md

 # Chapter - 4: Comments
 Comments should be used to give overviews of code and provide some information about code which are not present in the code.
 Comments should be written in such a way that a programmer can understand.
 Comments should contain only information which is relevant to reading and understanding the program.
 For example, if a comment is made which describes how a portion works, it is not a good practice.
 Comment will not show how a specific portion of code works, instead it will show what is doing.
 Also frequency of comments is a matter.
 Comments should not include special characters such as form-feed and backspace.
 There are two types of comments present in Java.

-- Implementation Comment
+- **Implementation Comment** <br>
        It means commenting out of code or the comments about a particular implementation which is a part of a method or class.
-Actually there may be some comments which don't give an overview as whole
-       but give overview for a specific portion.
+Actually there may be some comments which don't give an overview as whole but give overview for a specific portion.
 That’s why these comments are placed inside the class or the method.
-THa  They are delimited by `/*......*/`.
+THa  They are delimited by `/*......*/`. <br><br>
+  **Implementation comment is of four types.**
+  - **Block Comments** <br>
+     Specifically block comments are used to provide descriptions of files, methods, data structure and algorithms.
+Block comments may be used at the beginning of each file and before each method.
+Block comments also be used within methods and when they are used within a method they should be indented at the same level as the code.
+  - **Single Line Comments** <br>
+  Short comments can be done on a single line indented the level of the following.
+If short comments go out more than one line, at that time block comments should be used instead of single line comments.

+          if (condition) {/* Handle the condition. */ ...
+          }
+  - **Trailing Comments** <br>
+   Very short comments can be used in the same line as the code.
+Note that the comments should be very short.
+If they become long, at that time it will be considered as single line comments.
+If more than. one short comment appears in a chunk of code, they should all be indented to the same tab settings.

+        if (a == 2) {return TRUE;            /* special case */
+        } else {
+            return isPrime(a);      /* works only for odd a */
+        }
+  - **End-Of-Line Comments.** <br>
+   For this type of comments the used delimiter is //.
+This is done while commenting out a complete line.
+It means we have done coding.
+Now we want to uncomment a line.
+At that time we will use End-
+   Of_Line commenting.
+But if we want to use it for text it will not be appropriate.
+But if we want to use it for commenting multiple lines which are part of the code at that time we can do it.

+        //if (bar > 1) {
+        //
+        //    // Do a triple-flip.
+        //    ...
+        //}
+        //else {
+        //    return false;
+        //}
+- **Documentation Comment** <br>
+It is also known as doc comment also.
+Doc comments are meant to describe the specification of the code, from an implementation-free perspective.
+Doc comments describe the whole overview of a class or a method or a constructor.
+That’s why these types of comments are placed before the class declaration, before the method declaration, before the constructor declaration.
+It describes Java classes, interfaces, methods, constructors and fields.
+They are delimited by `/**.....*/`.